ocf/ocfweb/ocfweb/docs/docs/services/vhost/mail/gmail.md

 do this, please provide as much detail as possible, including screenshots, the email you're trying to use, and the steps you took.
 (But please *do not* send us your password!)

-## Creating mail addresses

-Once your domain is configured for mail hosting, head over to our [[mail virtual hosting page|vhost_mail]] to modify the addresses.